Are you looking for the best things to do in Savannah with kids? You’re in the right place!

 Of all the gorgeous streets you will walk, Jones Street is one of the prettiest and is one of the prettiest things to do in Savannah with kids!
 The street is stunning with its wide brick sidewalks, line of hanging American flags, and unique street signs.

-Jones Street is seriously breath taking and will make you feel as though you have stepped back in time.
+Jones Street is seriously breathtaking and will make you feel as though you have stepped back in time.
 Compared to old pictures of the street, it’s shocking how much Jones Street still looks how it did so many years ago!

 Savannah Children’s Museum

-The Savannah Children’s museum is one of the most unique things to do in Savannah with kids!
+The Savannah Children’s Museum is one of the most unique things to do in Savannah with kids!
 It’s located in the old Central Georgia Railway Carpentry Shop.
 There’s a sensory garden, a reading nook, and many exhibits for your kids to run, play, and explore!

 Wormsloe Historic Site

-Check out the beautiful tabby ruins, the grave sites, museum, and walk the trails at the Wormsloe Historic Site.
+Check out the beautiful tabby ruins, the gravesites, museum, and walk the trails at the Wormsloe Historic Site.
 The entrance to the site is stunning.
 The road is surrounded by beautiful trees that are covered in hanging Spanish Moss.

 There are several paths that lead out to the water of the Isle of Hope as well as piers to take you out over the water!
 This is one of the best kid-friendly Savannah activities because there is a lot of outdoor space for them to run and play.

 African Art Museum